dojo/framework/src/widget-core/README.md

 ```

 The example above that uses a string for the `widgetConstructor `, is taking advantage of our [widget registry](#widget-registry) functionality.
-The widget registry allows you to lazy instantiate widgets.
+The widget registry allows for the lazy instantiation of widgets.

 ### Writing Custom Widgets